 Each homework problem can be attempted an unlimited number of times (e.g., until you get it correct) and you will be given immediate feedback on your responses.
-For full credit, the homework sets must be completed by the due date, but they can be worked on until midnight of the Friday after the due date, with a late submission penalty of 10% per day (applied only to questions scored after the due date).
+For full credit, the homework sets must be completed by the due date, but they can be worked on for a few days after the due date, with a late submission penalty.
 You may work ahead as your schedule dictates, but remember that you must participate weekly as per the attendance policy.
-The due dates on the quizzes are firm - no late submissions will be accepted.
+The due dates on the guizzes are firm - no late submissions will be accepted.

 You need to set up your student account at MyLab (through the course Blackboard site) before you begin any work in the course.
-A MyLab Student Access Code is in the MyStatLab Student Access Pack that you can purchase from Wayland's bookstore.
-A code can also be purchased with a credit card directly on the MyLab website.
-If you need to use financial aid to buy the access code, your local campus should be able to contact the Wayland bookstore and arrange for financial aid to pay for the code.
-A free trial is available if you are experiencing financial aid problems.
+A MyLab Student Access Code is accessible through the Redshelf link in the course in Blackboard.
+A code can also be purchased with a credit card directly on the MyLab website, but you should click on the Redshelf link to "optout" if you choose this option.